This is my current approach on how to setup Kubernetes for labing purposes.

-- My Cloud Provider of choice is Hetzner
+- cloud provider of choice is Hetzner

 Prerequisites